 I mean, yeah, spending this much on a joypad might seem pretty crazy, but the Elite is one seriously beautiful controller.
 Almost everything about it has been designed to just scream ‘QUALITY!’ in your face.

 It’s beautifully built, impressively responsive, and ultra versatile too.
 But I’m still not 100% sure that it’s worth that hefty a price premium over the standard Xbox One controller, which is why the Elite isn’t down as our absolute, must-have, best PC controller in this test.
-Money-being-no-object though, it would be the Elite every time, but it is such a lot of cash.
+And while you’re here, it’s worth noting that the new and improved Elite controller, the Series 2, is set to launch November 4, which could be worth the wait.

 A decent alternative to the DS4, using the same connectivity, trackpad, and layout, but adding in paddle buttons to the mix.